Illyrian warfare: Fortifications

 Illyrians built hill-forts as places of refuge (and perhaps as dwellings) such as Tilurium and Setovia of the Delmatae.
 Most enclosures were round or oval with very few exceptions for other shapes and the largest two were 200 meters across while most are not anything more than fortified blockhouses.

 The Castellieri were fortified boroughs, usually located on hills or mountains or, more rarely (such as in Friuli), in plains.
 They were constituted by one or more concentric series of walls, of rounded or elliptical shape in Istria and Venezia Giulia, or quadrangular in Friuli, within which was the inhabited area.
 Some a hundred of castellieri have been discovered in Istria, Friuli and Venezia Giulia, such as that of Leme, in the central-western Istria, of the Elleri, near Muggia, of Monte Giove near Prosecco (Trieste) and San Polo, not far from Monfalcone.
 However, the largest castelliere was perhaps that of Nesactium, in the southern Istria, not far from Pula.

 External influences

 Hellenistic influence

 The graves of Illyrian nobles (early Iron Age, 7th century BC – 5th century BC) contained a great number of Greek imports including weaponry.
-This includes finds at Glasinac (Bosnia and Herzegovina), Lake Ohrid in North Macedonia, Dolensko in Slovenia and various sites in Albania.
+This includes finds at Glasinac (Bosnia and Herzegovina), Lake Ohrid in North Macedonia, Lower Carniola in Slovenia and various sites in Albania.
 The Glasinac culture encompasses eastern Bosnia, south-western Serbia, Montenegro and northern Albania.
 Ancient Greek Illyrian type helmets either as imports or later copies had spread throughout Illyria and one was found as far as Slovenia (though again in the grave of a king) not only in the Glasinac cultural area like the helmet found in the grave at Klicevo, Montenegro.
 The Greek helmets found in some of these sites were of "type I" and very few of "type II".